Welcome to KubeEdge!

 We follow a rough convention for commit messages that is designed to answer two questions: what changed and why.
 The subject line should feature the what and the body of the commit should describe the why.

-scripts: add test codes for metamanager this add some unit test codes to imporve code coverage for metamanager Fixes #12
+scripts: add test codes for metamanager this add some unit test codes to improve code coverage for metamanager Fixes #12

 The format can be described more formally as follows: